Quarks-IISc/blog/_posts/ramblings_on_epistemology_science_and_cognitive_biases.md

 **ALEX:** _[mouth agape]_ Hades, woman you're impossible!

-**The sound of metal-shod hooves rings against the stony path up to the cliffside.
-ALEX and HELEN whirl around.
+The sound of metal-shod hooves rings against the stony path up to the cliffside.
+Alex and Helen whirl around.
 A twenty-foot-tall CYCLOPS trots in on a Giant Wooden Horse that sounds remarkably hollow.
 A giant Band-Aid Ⓡ covers the left half of his eye and a web of scarring can be seen extending beneath.
-ALEX and HELEN wince in sympathy.The CYCLOPS dismounts from his Trojan steed and walks forward, leather boots thumping loudly on the rough-hewn stone**
+Alex and Helen wince in sympathy.The CYCLOPS dismounts from his Trojan steed and walks forward, leather boots thumping loudly on the rough-hewn stone

 **CYCLOPS:** Greetings, mortals!
 It is I, Polyphemus, King of the Cyclopes, and I am in the pursuit of a scoundrel with shifty eyes and a silver tongue.
 Hast thou seen any such man, perchance?